DerekMaffett/fizzbuzz/README.md

 After this, I refactored the code (our TA Kayla helped me with this) so that it returned the original input if it was nondivisible.
 For all other returns, I set up an empty string which would concatenate "Fizz" and "Buzz" sequentially, thus getting "FizzBuzz" without any separate logic.
 I then used an explicit return.

+Note: the "development" branch was accidentally made before any master branch.
+Thus, the "master" branch here is actually a later-made branch.